vmware-tanzu/community-edition/docs/site/content/docs/latest/vsphere-monitoring-stack.md

 tanzu-certificates      cert-manager-webhook-79878cbcbb-kttq9
 ```

 With the Certificate Manager successfully deployed, the next step is to deploy an Ingress.
-Envoy, managed by Contour, is also available as a package with TCE.
+Envoy, managed by Contour, is also available as a package with Tanzu Community Edition.

 ## Deploy Contour (Ingress)

 Later we shall deploy Prometheus and Grafana, which have a requirement on an Ingress/HTTPProxy.
-Contour [projectcontour.io](http://projectcontour.io) provides this functionality via an Envoy Ingress controller.
-Contour is an open source Kubernetes Ingress controller that acts as a control plane for the Envoy edge and service proxy.​
+Contour [projectcontour.io](http://projectcontour.io) provides this functionality via an Envoy Ingress controller. ​

 Prometheus has a requirement on an Ingress.
 Contour provides this functionality.
 Contour is an open source Kubernetes Ingress controller that acts as a control plane for the Envoy edge and service proxy.​

 For our purposes of standing up a monitoring stack, we can provide a very simple data values file, in YAML format, when deploying Contour.
 In this manifest, we are requesting that the Envoy Ingress controller use a Load Balancer service which will be provided by NSX ALB, and that Contour leverages the previously deployed Cert-Manager to provision TLS certificates rather than using the upstream Contour cert-gen job to provision certificates.
 This secures communication between Contour and Envoy.
-You can optionally set more the number of Contour replicas as well:
+You can also optionally set the number of Contour replicas.

 ```yaml
 envoy: